rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/granting-time-limited-access-to-assets-in-s3-using-cloudfront.md

 Happily, CloudFront has its own implementation of signed URLs.
 These are signed at the CloudFront level and can be used to grant time-limited access to any CloudFront-fronted content, not just assets in an S3 bucket.

-In our case, we'll use CloudFront signed URLs in our Ruby code to implement time-limited access to sensitive data to only those users who are entitled to access it.
+In our case, we’ll use CloudFront signed URLs in our Ruby code to implement time-limited access to sensitive data to only those users who are entitled to access it.

 ## The S3 bucket and pre-requisites

 Before we go ahead and create an S3 bucket, we need two pre-requisites.
-First up, it's a CloudFront origin access identity (OAI).
+First up, it’s a CloudFront origin access identity (OAI).

 ```ruby
 resource "aws_cloudfront_origin_access_identity" "cloudfront_assets_proxy_origin_access_identity" {